CrystallineCore/Biscuit/docs/source/benchmark_roaring.md

-# Biscuit benchmarks with Roaring Bitmaps
+# Biscuit Performance Benchmark — Roaring Bitmaps

 **A rigorous, publication-grade performance analysis with Roaring Bitmaps optimization**
 > Refer Benchmark Environment section to know more about the configurations of the system used to generate these results.